applearound/scripts-mysql-migrate/readme.md

 # A simple MySQL Table Migration Script

-Ship with ffficial mysql.exe and mysqldump.exe, using PowerShell to execute.
+Ship with official mysql.exe and mysqldump.exe, using PowerShell to execute.

 Version: 8.4.2